Single storey barn conversion on a very quiet country lane

 Heating: Under floor from air source heat pump system complemented by wood burning stove.
 The under floor heating is sufficiently warm for all year.
 The wood burning stove is for those who love a fire.
 We provide one bagof logs and you can get more locally.
 Only seasoned hardwood to be used pleased.

 Outside: Enclosed stone paved and lawned garden with substantial outdoor furniture, parasol and galvanised bucket barbecue.
-A lovely place to spend an evening with the wine from our welcome pack.
+A lovely place to spend an evening.
 It is difficult to see when the swallows go to roost and the bats come out.
 It is a very safe space for dogs.
 Parking for 2 cars.
 Full disabled access.

 What you can do and enjoy in the area